mritunjaysri28/Matplotlib/README.md

 * Axes are the region of the figure, available for plotting data
 * Axes object is associated with only one Figure
-* Figure can contain one or more number of Axes element
+* A Figure can contain one or more number of Axes element
-* Axes contain two Axis object in case of 2D plots and three object in case of 3D plots
+* Axes contain two Axis objects in case of 2D plots and three objects in case of 3D plots

 ```python
 #Axes can be added by using methods add_subplot(nrows, ncols, index) return axes object